 We should all be mindful of ways to reduce our waste production, energy usage, and water consumption – and this is particularly true for those of us living on a small island!
 Making smarter choices in these areas will also help reduce our carbon footprint, which means better choices for the future as well.

-• The Chubb Bermuda Triangle Challenge is working more closely with Keep Bermuda Beautiful, the Corporation of Hamilton, and Recycle Bermuda to develop more efficient waste management plans that (with your help!) will improve the percentage of waste that is diverted to recycling and compost facilities.
+- For 2025, the Chubb Bermuda Triangle Challenge has contracted with a local waste management company and developed a more efficient waste management plan that (with your help!) will increase the percentage of waste that is diverted to recycling and compost facilities.

-• At the Finish Festivals you will see signs designating separate bins for recyclables (tin, aluminum and glass), general waste, and compostables.
+- At the Finish Festivals you will see signs designating separate bins for recyclables (tin, aluminum and glass), general waste, and compostables.
 Remember, plastic is not recyclable in Bermuda; however, it does go to the Tynes Bay waste-to-energy facility, where production supports Bermuda’s energy grid.
+Please pay attention to these signs to ensure your rubbish and recyclables are placed in the appropriate bins.

-• The Chubb Bermuda Triangle Challenge uses pre-event newsletters and social media posts to encourage participants to bring their own re-usable water bottles to carry with them throughout the weekend.
+- We encourage you to bring your own re-usable water bottles to carry with them throughout the weekend.
 This small action discourages the purchase of single use plastics on the island and prevents plastic waste.

 Access & Equity